Unicon/shib-cas-authn3/README.md

-## A Shibboleth IdP v3.X plugin for External Authentication via an external CAS Server
+## A Shibboleth IdP v3.X plugin for authentication via an external CAS Server
 > A Shibboleth IdP v2.X plugin can be found at <https://github.com/Unicon/shib-cas-authn2>.

 This is a Shibboleth IDP external authentication plugin that delegates the authentication to an external